robmathers/rogersusage/README.md

 ## History
 - **May 30, 2017:** Updated to v2.0, which fixes the script after changes to the Rogers site broke the old version.
-- **2.0.1:** Restored compatibility with request versions below 2.15
+- **2.0.1:** Restored compatibility with requests versions below 2.15.
+- **2.0.2:** Improved output of cap information on unlimited plans.

 ## Requirements
  - [Python 2.7][python].
 If your Python environment defaults to Python 3, you may need to explicitly run it with Python 2.7.